Meet your new summer bestie:

 This is a weeknight’s dream meal.

-The BEST Italian Pasta Salad – with pasta, tomatoes, fresh mozzarella, spicy salami, parsley, olives, and easy Italian dressing.
-Super versatile to what you have on hand!
+Super easy Italian Pasta Salad – with pasta, tomatoes, fresh mozzarella, spicy salami, pepperoncini, olives, and easy Italian dressing.
+DANGEROUSLY GOOD.

 - 8 ounces fresh mozzarella cheese balls, cut in half

-- 1 lb. summer sausage or salami, cut into chunks
+- 1 lb. salami or summer sausage, cut into cubes

-- Cook pasta according to package directions.
-Allow to cool slightly (and maybe toss with a little oil to prevent sticking).
+- Cook pasta according to package directions, in salted water for more flavor.
+Allow to cool slightly and toss with a little oil to prevent sticking.

 - Keep in the fridge for 2-3 days.
 I think it actually tastes best the day AFTER you make it.

 The equipment section above contains affiliate links to products we use and love!

 Salt FYI: Please note that the amount written is for COARSE sea salt.
 If you are using fine table salt, start with 2 teaspoons and add more to taste.
 The dressing itself will be very salty.
 Like, too salty for a normal salad.
 But in this recipe, that’s what we want!
 That dressing is going to get tossed with an entire pound of plain pasta, as well as a whole lot of fresh unseasoned vegetables, and it will taste delicious once it’s all tossed up.